abhinavs/moonwalk/_posts/2023-07-19-brain-health.md

 ## [Improve your sleep hygiene](#improve-your-sleep-hygiene)

-Circadian rhythm is the internally driven body’s changes that regulate the brain's cycles of alertness and sleepiness, following approximately a 24-hour cycle.
+Circadian rhythm is driven by the neurons of the suprachiasmatic nucleus of the hypothalamus brain's changes  that synchronize the body's cycles of alertness and sleepiness to the external 24-hour light-dark cycle [10].
+These physiological processes respond primarily to light and dark <sup>[10]</sup>.
 Within the circadian cycle, there are two peak periods for sleepiness.
-The first peak period is during the night, and the second one typically falls in the early afternoon.
-Our body is naturally programmed to sleep in darkness and silence, whereas to stay awake when it's bright and noisy <sup>[10-11]</sup>.
-That is why the biggest cues for good sleep hygiene are light and noise.
+The first peak period is during the night (between 2 a.m. and 4 a.m.), and the second one typically falls in the early afternoon (between 1 p.m. and 3 p.m.)
+[11].

 #### Recommendations
 -   Go outside for 10 minutes after you wake up <sup>[12]</sup>.